Jelly-RDF/jelly-jvm/docs/docs/user/scala2.md

 ## How to use this?

 - In your project enable the Scala 2.13 TASTy reader – [read more in Scala docs](https://docs.scala-lang.org/scala3/guides/migration/compatibility-classpath.html#the-scala-213-tasty-reader).
-- Add Jelly-JVM dependencies with the `_2.13` suffilx, e.g., `eu.ostrzyciel.jelly %% jelly-core % 0.14.0` in sbt (assuming you are building a Scala 2.13 project).
+- Add Jelly-JVM dependencies with the `_2.13` suffix, e.g., `eu.ostrzyciel.jelly %% jelly-core % 0.14.0` in sbt (assuming you are building a Scala 2.13 project).
 - If you get conflicting Scala version suffix errors from sbt, you may need to add exclusion rules like this:
     ```scala
     libraryDependencies ++= List(